 Often the most obvious symptom of incorrect oral posture involves the muscles of the face.
 A dull, sluggish appearance and full, weak lips develop when muscles aren’t operating normally.
 Constantly parted lips (with or without mouth breathing) also signal this disorder.
 A person swallowing incorrectly will often purse and tighten the muscles of the cheeks, chin and lips—a symptom known as a facial grimace.
 This can give the chin a knobby appearance, known as a chin button.

-Habitual sucking of the thumb or fingers may also cause a swallowing problem.
-Thumb sucking can push the tongue into an unnatural position when swallowing or resting, which can damage the teeth and dental arch.
+Habitual sucking of the thumb or fingers may also cause a swallowing problem, misalignment, crowded teeth, cross bites and open bites.
+Thumb sucking pushes the tongue into an unnatural position when swallowing or resting, which can damage the teeth and dental arch.
 Correct positioning of the tongue and lips can also be difficult when this occurs, leading to an improper functioning pattern.

 A person with abnormal oral muscle patterns may suffer a lisp or have difficulty articulating sounds.
 If muscles in the tongue and lips are incorrectly postured, that can prevent a person from forming sounds of normal speech.

 Temporomandibular Dysfunction (TMD), headaches, grinding, or clenching of the teeth.

 Includes acid reflux or stomach aches from air swallowing

 Forward head posture problems; middle ear drainage issues

 - Thumbsucking / sippy cups